TaniaWhiting/TaniaWhiting.github.io/_posts/2018-11-10-on_data_structures_in_ruby.markdown

 array[-2]  # => "Steve"
 array[-3]  # => "Tim"

 There are built-in Ruby methods that allow us to manipulate arrays and the data contained therein.
 For example, if we want to add elements to an array, we can use the push method.
-If we want to add "John" to the end of the array, we can use the push method as follows.
+If we want to add "John" to the end of the array, we can do so using the push method.

 array.push("John")  # => ["Mike", "Steve", "Tim", "John"]